Parable #30. Lost Sheep (as sinners):

 All of this Hebrew-Aramaic word-play is to get at the meanings of the names of Joseph’s sons who are the ones who “inherit” the City of Shalem; where all of the Twelve Patriarchs are buried and awaiting their resurrection (all twelve names of the Patriarchs each carry special messianic meanings as well).

-Therefore the sacrifice of the Messiah subtracted our sin by His becoming sin on our behalf.
+This means: the sacrifice of our Messiah subtracted our sin by His becoming sin on our behalf.
 This then allowed His righteousness to be added to us so that we might become the righteousness of of our Father in heaven (Doubly Fruitful) in Him (Ha-Mashiach).

 This means the womb of heaven is no longer barren.
-The reproach of no children in heaven has been removed.
+The reproach of no children in heaven has been subtracted (taken away).

 Point #2.
 In an act of prophetic role-play this plot of land of father Jacob-Israel, the City of Shalem (modern Nablus) was purchased by him for one hundred pieces of silver called a “kesitah.”
 The kesitah is an ancient form of silver coinage that was stamped— sealed with the likeness of a Lamb.
 It represented the value of a flock of a hundred sheep.